 The husband had chosen the night before to get angry with me.
 Likely for no other reason than the stress of waiting for the baby.
 Like his wait was something more uncomfortable than mine.
 I could not quietly wake him up.
 Nor could I lean over.
 So I kicked the mattress.
+Not in anger.
+In an inability to do anything else.
 I suggested he wake up and probably get up.
 “What for?”
 He was up just as late helping with the jam.
 Or eating it.
 I forget which.
 I told him we should probably get to the hospital.
 Then there was another pain.
 It was probably 8:20 a.m. by now.
 Picture him jumping up and rushing like mad to get ready and whisk us off to the hospital.

-Picture it.
-But that’s not what he did.
-He sat up, made his way to the bathroom.
-Got dressed, shaved.
-Made coffee.
-Meanwhile I am already packed of course.
+Meanwhile I have been packed for weeks.
 I wake the children up (we were a blended family).
 Called the stand by baby sitter to head over.
-He gets himself something to eat.
+Husband gets himself something to eat.
 I got him out of the house by 9 a.m.
 He was not a fast mover.
 Hurry was not in his vocabulary.
 But the pains, call them contractions if you want, but they are pains and from the one pain at 8 a.m to now-had changed to a near crippling pain.
 Contraction.
 A never ending contraction.
 Pain.

 When we got in the car I tried to sit down.
 Interesting.
 I could not.
 I flashed back to almost five years ago when I had my first child and was on the way to the doctor for a regular appointment.
 I couldn’t sit then and I wasn’t in labor, I had to “sit” on my knees looking out the back of the car.

-I suggested he stop and get gas at the same time I suggested he not stop and stop following the laws of the road and MOVE.
+I suggested he stop and get gas at the same time that I suggested he not stop and that he should stop following the laws of the road and MOVE.
 He decided not to get gas.
 And he decided to take the longest route to the hospital from our house.
 I am not kidding.
-When we approached a little town in our path that slowed the speed limit to 35 and we were behind a car I made another suggestion.
+When we approached a little town in our path, the speed limit decreased to 35 mph and we were suddenly behind a car going less than 35 mph.
+I made another suggestion.
 Pass that car.
 And go.
+Now.
 He actually argued with me.
-When he passed the car I recognized a friend of mine.
-She did not see me and later when I told her about passing her she told me she thought it was a drunk who had not made it home Friday night and was on a hurry to get home before getting in trouble.
+When I finally convinced him to pass the car, because of the way I was sitting on my knees and looking backwards I could see the driver.
+I recognized a friend of mine.
+She did not see me and later when I told her about passing her she told me she thought it was a drunk who had not made it home Friday night and was in a hurry to get home before getting in trouble.
 Once we got on the other side of the little blurb he did get back up to the speed limit.
 I suspected we did not have time to dawdle and I finally convinced him to MOVE IT NOW.
 He did.
 Until he got up behind a car in a no passing zone.
 I understand safety.
 I really do.
 But when he slowed back down again I nearly jumped out of the car to run to the hospital.